heitorsilva/vagrant-webserverbox/README.md

 This repository is a [Vagrant](https://www.vagrantup.com/) box to build up a Debian server running NGINX (latest), PHP 7, Ruby 2.3, Python 2.7, MySQL 5.7 and NodeJS 6.

+It also has a Samba, to share files with your host machine.

 ====================
 #### Instructions